Mortgage Refinance Calculator

 For fixed-rate mortgages, your pre-payment penalty will be either 3 months' interest or the Interest Rate Differential (IRD), whichever is higher.
 The Interest Rate Differential is a way to figure out the difference between how much interest you agreed to pay in your current mortgage and the interest you'd be paying if you took out a mortgage today, using a comparable current rate.

 Here's where things get tricky.
 IRD calculations are extremely variable, as they depend on a lot of different factors.
-As well as your original rate, the amount left on your mortgage and the remaining term of your contract, the IRD also depends on today's mortgage rates, what comparison rate your lender uses as well as the specific calculation used.
+As well as your original rate, the amount left on your mortgage and the remaining term of your contract, the IRD also depends on today's mortgage rates, what comparison rate your lender uses in addition to the specific calculation used.
 IRD charges can sometimes get into the tens of thousands of dollars, although they tend to be lower the closer you are to the end of your term.

 Even with a very high pre-payment charge, it can still be financially worthwhile to refinance your mortgage.
 However, you want to be fairly confident of that, and the calculations required can be complex.
 That's what our mortgage refinance calculator seeks to help you with.